Hatvan

 Hatvan (German: Hottwan) is a town in Heves County, Hungary.
-Hatvan is the Hungarian word for "sixty".
 It is the county's third most populous town following Eger and Gyöngyös.

 Etymology

 Hatvan is the Hungarian word for "sixty".
 It is a common urban legend that the town got this name because it is 60 km from Budapest, but in fact the name is already mentioned in medieval sources, many years before the kilometre existed; also, the actual distance between the capital and the town is closer to 50 km.

 Rather, the town's name likely derives from the Pecheneg root word "chatwan" or "chatman", meaning "small-tribe" or "splinter-group".
 This is because the Turkic Pechenegs were divided into small groups when they were settled into the early Kingdom of Hungary.

 History

 The area around Hatvan has been inhabited since the Neolithic.
 Archeological evidence suggests that both sides of the Zagyva river were inhabited at this point.
 A significant settlement took shape in the Copper Age, which existed until the early Bronze Age.
 Around 1900 BC, tribes of pastoralists from the east made their way into the Carpathian Basin where they eventually settled.
 Following the Bronze Age, no permanent settlements existed around Hatvan until the 1170s, however archeological evidence suggests Scythians, Celts, Roxolani, Sarmatians, Avars, and eventually Magyars passed through the region.

 In the 1170s, Premonstratensians established a permanent settlement where today's Hatvan sits.
 The monastery they established slowly grew in significance, and was first documented in writing in 1235.
 The monks drained swamps in the area, and developed the land for agriculture, drawing increasing numbers of people to settle the area around the monastery in the 13th century.

 Following the Congress of Visegrád in 1355, the settlement grew in significance, since a road connecting Buda and Kraków was constructed passing through it.
-Louis I of Hungary passed though the settlement multiple times leading his forces on campaigns into Lithuania, and eventually Hatvan was officially granted the status of market town.
+Louis I of Hungary passed through the settlement multiple times leading his forces on campaigns into Lithuania, and eventually Hatvan was officially granted the status of market town.